Matyas604/Pocket-lightning-detector/README.md

 - Various battery protections, such as **overcharge**, **undercharge**, **over-discharge** and **overvoltage**
 - It uses deep sleep mode to get the longest possible battery life

+  ## CAD model
+  Everything is stored in a case consisting of two parts: a base and a top cover.
+The top cover is secured with four M3 screws and heat inserts, along with the PCB, which is secured with two screws.
+The buttons are labeled with icons for clear identification of their functions.
+The dimensions are 106 mm in length, 60 mm in width, and 35 mm in height.